-If your pet had surgery with Dr. Dew, a transdermal pain patch will be sutured to your pet that will provide pain relief for three days following surgery.
-On the fourth day after surgery, you may remove the patch by clipping the sutures with a nail clipper and peeling it off like a band-aid.
+After surgery, a transdermal pain patch is usually applied to your pet that will provide pain relief for three days following surgery.
+On the fourth day after surgery, you may remove the patch by peeling it off like a band-aid.
 Please dispose of the patch by flushing down the toilet.
 The transdermal pain patch can cause constipation.
 Dr. Dew will ask that you feed your pet a certain amount of tuna in oil (Starkist®, Chicken of the Sea®, Etc.) for four days following surgery to prevent constipation.
-The tuna in oil is to be given in addition to your pet’s regular feedings.
+The tuna in oil is to be mixed with your pet’s regular food.

 Other medications (antibiotic, pain medications, non-steroidal anti-inflammatories, etc.) may be sent home.
 Please follow the label instructions.